MicrosoftEdge/JsDbg/docs/README.md

 ### Usage

-1. Attach WinDbg to the desired Microsoft Edge or Chromium process.
+1. Attach WinDbg to a running process or memory dump of Microsoft Edge/Chromium.

 2. In the WinDbg command window, run `!jsdbg.jsdbg`, or `.load jsdbg.dll` followed by `!jsdbg`.